Browser Studies

 Useful videos often sit inside search pages, recommendations, sidebars and unrelated navigation.
 The extension does one small thing well: it keeps the useful controls near the player.

 Video Focus Speed does not replace the website and does not need a server.
-It works as a local browser tool: speed control, theater mode and saved links for videos worth returning to.
+It works as a local browser tool: speed control, theater mode, saved links, and a handoff from YouTube videos to the article app.

 Workflow